 The rating symbols that the agency gives to the instruments are easy to understand.
 Therefore, the investor will be able to understand the proposal of the issuer.

 Saves Time and Effort

-To take an investment decision the investor can rely on the ratings these professional rating agencies provide.
+To make an investment decision, the investor can rely on the ratings these professional rating agencies provide.
 As a result, the investor saves time and effort.